The Great Lakes State

 From 5.99% APRSecured

 Marine-specialized lender.
 Terms up to 20 years on vessels $25K+.
 New and used boats.
-Experience with Great Lakes cruisers and sailboats.
+Strong track record with yacht and sportfish financing.

 Bank of America